Using NAMD with Alces Flight Compute¶

 Next, run the simulation - this should take about 20 minutes to complete.
 You can either run this through an interactive scheduler session on a dedicated compute node or create a job script and run through the cluster scheduler.

-To run the NAMD simulation in an interactive session using the SGE scheduler - run the following commands:
+To run the NAMD simulation in an interactive session using the SLURM scheduler - run the following commands:

-Or to run through the job scheduler, you could use the following example job script for the SGE scheduler:
+Or to run through the job scheduler, you could use the following example job script for the SLURM scheduler:

 Once the task has finished, your output file will contain lots of output data.
 The end of your output file should contain the following if the job has successfully completed: